Steam: Train Carriage

 3 Bedroom, 1 Dining-Room, 1 Kitchen, 1 Living room, 1 Toilet

 SleepingBed linen, 1 Double bed, 2 Queen bed

 CookingCooking utensils, Kitchen stove, Microwave, Oven, Refrigerator, Toaster

 Steam Carriage can be found on Google Maps with the Address:

 It is the only train carriage on Sanderson Lane.
 Sanderson Lane is off the Birregurra - Forrest Rd, which is the Main Street of the town.
 If you are coming from Melbourne, it's just past The Forrest Brewery and Cafe, cross Blundy St, and Sanderson Lane is the next little Lane on the left.

 The keysafe is near the front door under the carport.
-We'll send you the key code just before your stay.
+Code 3232.

 It will be ready at 3 pm